HacisKenan/Event-Condition-Net/README.md

 * created class to store a Event-Condition-Net
 * programmed program to simulate Event-Condition-Net
 * programmed simple gui in java swing, where you can input your Event-Condition-Net in set notation and get an output with possible traces
+* visualisation of petri net with mxGraph (https://github.com/jgraph/mxgraph/tree/master/java)

 Future features
 * improved simulation, with multiplite start tokens
-* visualisation of petri net
 * more analyzing possibilities
 * webpage
 * .exe file